misskey-dev/misskey/docs/setup.en.md

 You can check if the service is running with `systemctl status misskey`.

-### How to update your Misskey server to the latest version
+### How to update your Groundpolis server to the latest version
 1. `git checkout master`
 2. `git pull`
 3. `yarn install`
 4. `NODE_ENV=production yarn build`
 5. `yarn migrate`
-6. Restart your Misskey process to apply changes
+6. Restart your Groundpolis process to apply changes
 7. Enjoy

 If you encounter any problems with updating, please try the following: